 Professional, business, or an employee, social etiquettes are for everyone.
 But the rules for each of them differ.
 For instance, someone who owns a company will have to follow a different set of more stringent rules than someone who is an employee of a business.

-Similarly, for someone who is handling a business account will help to follow a different set of rules on social media platforms like Facebook, Twitter, Instagram, etc. than they would have to follow for their personal account.
+Similarly, someone who is handling a business account will help to follow a different set of rules on social media platforms like Facebook, Twitter, Instagram, etc. than they would have to follow for their personal account.

 To help you get a better understanding, here are some rules that should be kept in mind while handling social media platforms: